Open Materials 2024 (OMat24) Inorganic Materials Dataset and Models: Introduction

 \section{Introduction}

 The discovery of new materials lies at the foundation of many pressing global problems.
-This includes finding new catalysts materials for renewable energy storage or for producing carbon neutral fuels \cite{oc20,zitnick2020introduction,singh2019robust} and the design of direct air capture sorbents\cite{sriram_open_2024}, among many others \cite{choudhary2022recent, ceder_1998, biomat_2015, carbtree_comp_mat, erps2021accelerated, Luo_opto, pogue_2023}.
-The search space of possible materials is enormous, and remains a significant challenge for both computational and experimental approaches to material science.
-Identifying promising candidates through computational screening with machine learning models offers the potential to dramatically increase the search space and the rate of experimental discovery.
+This includes finding new materials for renewable energy storage, producing carbon neutral fuels \cite{oc20,zitnick2020introduction,singh2019robust}, or the direct capture of CO$_2$ from the air\cite{sriram_open_2024}, among many others \cite{choudhary2022recent, ceder_1998, biomat_2015, carbtree_comp_mat, pogue_2023}.
+The search space for new materials is enormous, making the ability to efficiently screen new materials essential.
+This is challenging for both traditional computational methods and experimental material science methods.
+Machine Learning (ML) models offer the potential to dramatically improve the efficiency of computational materials simulations compared to traditional methods such as Density Functional Theory (DFT), and address many scientific questions that have been difficult to answer systematically due to their high computational cost.

-To aid in the discovery of new materials, computational approaches are typically used as filters for identifying promising materials for synthesis in the lab.
-This is done by computing the formation energy of a candidate material and any materials in its local neighborhood of composition space.
-An indication that a candidate material may be stable experimentally is whether its formation energy is on or below the convex hull of the energies of its neighbors.
-The challenge computationally is that the formation energy calculations are typically performed using Density Functional Theory (DFT), which is computationally very expensive and limits its utility in exploring the combinatorial search space of new materials.

-Recently, significant advancements have been made in the training of machine learning interatomic potentials to replace costly DFT calculations.
-Most of these approaches use graph neural network architectures (among many others\cite{chen_universal_2022, choudhary_alignn, Batatia2022mace, Batatia2022Design, nequip_2022, gonzalez_GNS, gemnet-oc, eSCN, liao2023equiformerv2, park2024scalable, yang2024mattersim, orbrepo}) with large ($>$1M configurations) training datasets for molecules \cite{spice, ANI1x}, catalysts \cite{oc20, tran_open_2023}, and metal organic frameworks \cite{sriram_open_2024}.
-Open datasets and models have led to rapid progress in each of these areas.

-For inorganic materials, Matbench \cite{Dunn2020matbench} was one of the first community benchmarks and had datasets with up to $\sim$130k examples.
-As model development quickly advanced to architectures that could leverage more data, the training data was expanded to most of the relaxation data ($\sim$1.6M examples) from the Materials Project~\cite{Jain2013} to create the MPtrj dataset \cite{deng_chgnet_2023}.
-At the same time, the Matbench Discovery Benchmark\cite{riebesell_matbench_2024} was introduced and remains the primary method for evaluating new models and approaches.
-Recently, further advances and state-of-the-art models on Matbench Discovery have been realized using even larger datasets ($>$10M)~\cite{yang2024mattersim, gnome, orbrepo}.
-However, most of these datasets and the procedures used to train these models have remained proprietary (as of 10/2024) making it challenging for the research community to build upon these advances.